smarter-travel-media/react-testing-benchmark/README.md

 ##Description
 This is a sample project to benchmark the performance differences between running unit tests between jest and mocha.
+I have implemented the same sum function 3 times and the same react component 3 times.
+This was done to minimize any caching each framework may utilize.
+In the real world the same test would not be run several times.

 ##System Setup
 Jest is not compatible with node 0.12: https://github.com/facebook/jest/issues/243